noponies/matamata/README.md

 Matamata is a geometric sans serif typeface, with very low contrast, high x-height and gylph height, and playful diacritics.

+Taking formal cues from a town grid and softening them through the nostalgic lens of a birth place Matamata seeks to spatially locate a typeface.

 ### Project documentation
 Matamata is part of a larger series of site specific typefaces completed as part of a masters project.
 Further details regarding this typefaces development are available here, [Project overview](docs/project-overview.md).